dhbw-ka-tinf22b5-dinder/Dinder-SRS/Blog_Posts/Blog13.md

 - Final implementation of Supabase Storage.
 - Added endpoint to insert an advertisement into the database
 ## Tests
-- Research for automated API-tests in GitHub Actions
+- Research for automated API-tests in GitHub Actions/SonarCloud
 - Research for tests with mocked beans in Spring Boot